 The Directive introduces a simpler approach to managing the water environment which will result in greater protection for a vital part of our world.
 The Environment Agency is the competent authority for delivering the Directive.

 A series of River Basin Management Plans outline work needed to bring water bodies to ‘good ecological status’ in six year cycles.
-The first cycle stated in 2009; the next Thames River Basin Management plan will be published in 2015 and will include the actions identified in our Kennet Catchment Plan.
+The first cycle started in 2009; the latest version was published in 2015.